 An affirmation is a positive word or phrase that you choose that affirms the state you wish to be in, such as “I am calm,” or “I am peacefully present.”

 If you connect with yoga or Buddhist traditions, you can choose a Sanskrit phrase or “mantra.”
 The word “mantra” in Sanskrit comes from “manas,” meaning “mind” and “tra,” meaning “tool.”
-So a mantra is a tool to steady your mind.
+So think of a mantra as a tool to steady your mind.

 Another job you can give your mind during meditation is visualization.
 These can be simple, such as a color or light, or more involved such as imagining in vivid detail your favorite place in nature.